-• Right-click on the element in the Specification Manager, or Right-click on the column headings Then select the 'Add Tag Value Column' option; the 'Add Tag Value Column' dialog displays.
-Either type the tag name into the 'Tagged Value' field, or select one of the two radio buttons: • Global Tagged Values - populates the 'Tagged Value' drop-down list with all global Tagged Values in the project; you can select a Tagged Value that is applicable to a large number of elements • Tagged Values from the selected Element - populates the 'Tagged Value' drop-down list with the Tagged Values defined for the selected element (as listed on the Tagged Values window for that element); select the Tagged Value from this filtered list of tags When you have selected the required tag, click on the OK button to add a column for that tag to the Specification Manager columns.
+The 'Add Tag Value Column' dialog displays.

+Either type the tag name into the 'Tagged Value' field, or select one of the two radio buttons:

+- Global Tagged Values populates the 'Tagged Value' drop-down list with all global Tagged Values in the project; you can select a Tagged Value that is applicable to a large number of elements - Tagged Values from the selected element populates the 'Tagged Value' drop-down list with the Tagged Values defined for the selected element (as listed on the 'Tags' tab for that element); select the Tagged Value from this filtered list of tags

+When you have selected the required tag, click on the OK button to add a column for that tag to the Specification Manager columns.

-- You can edit the values of the tags in the Tagged Value columns; see Editing Elements - The column layout for any added Tagged Value columns is preserved when you close the Specification Manager and re-open it for the same Package - You can hide a Tagged Value column by dragging the column title off the header bar as for any other column so that the column header is added to the 'Field Chooser' dialog - You can remove a Tagged Value column altogether by right-clicking on the column header and selecting the 'Remove Tag Value Column' option
+- You can edit the values of the tags in the Tagged Value columns; see the Editing Elements Help topic - The column layout for any added Tagged Value columns is preserved when you close the Specification Manager and re-open it for the same Package - You can hide a Tagged Value column by dragging the column title off the header bar - as for any other column so that the column header is added to the 'Field Chooser' dialog - You can remove a Tagged Value column altogether by right-clicking on the column header and selecting the 'Remove Tag Value Column' option